Wednesday, September 21, 2011

 Best Places for Spring Birdwatching - Creeks and Streams

 Springtime is an excellent time to look for songbirds around local waterways.
-Lakes, ponds, creeks and woodland streams are all good places to spot warblers, sparrows, chickadees and other songbirds.
+Lakes, ponds, creeks and woodland streams are all good places to spot warblers, sparrows, chickadees, and other songbirds.

 As with most birdwatching, the best time to visit these areas is usually early morning or late afternoon, when birds are more active.